github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

 Before configuring {% data variables.product.prodname_code_scanning %} for a repository, you must ensure that there is at least one self-hosted {% data variables.product.prodname_actions %} runner available to the repository.

 Enterprise owners, organization and repository administrators can add self-hosted runners.
-For more information, see "[About self-hosted runners](/actions/hosting-your-own-runners/about-self-hosted-runners)" and "[Adding self-hosted runners](/actions/hosting-your-own-runners/adding-self-hosted-runners)."
+For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/about-self-hosted-runners)" and "[AUTOTITLE](/actions/hosting-your-own-runners/adding-self-hosted-runners)."
 {% endif %}

 {% ifversion code-scanning-without-workflow %}

 ## Configuring {% data variables.product.prodname_code_scanning %} automatically

 The default setup for {% data variables.product.prodname_code_scanning %} will automatically configure {% data variables.product.prodname_code_scanning %} with the best settings for your repository.
 Your repository is eligible for default setup if it uses {% data variables.product.prodname_actions %} and contains only the following {% data variables.product.prodname_codeql %}-supported languages: JavaScript/TypeScript, Python, or Ruby.
 While you can use default setup if your repository includes languages that aren't supported by CodeQL, such as R, you must use the advanced setup if you include {% data variables.product.prodname_codeql %}-supported languages other than those previously listed.
-For more information on {% data variables.product.prodname_codeql %}-supported languages, see "[About {% data variables.product.prodname_code_scanning %} with {% data variables.product.prodname_codeql %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql#about-codeql)."
+For more information on {% data variables.product.prodname_codeql %}-supported languages, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql#about-codeql)."

 Enabling default setup is the quickest way to configure {% data variables.product.prodname_code_scanning %} for your repository.
 Additionally, default setup requires none of the maintenance necessary with a {% data variables.product.prodname_codeql %} workflow file.
 Before you enable default setup, you'll see the languages it will analyze, the query suites it will run, and the events that will trigger a new scan.